-Complaints about the Chair of Governors of a Local Governing Board, the Chair of Directors, any individual Director/Governor or the whole Governing board should be addressed to the Clerk to the Board of Directors at the registered address of the Trust.
+Complaints about the Chief Executive Officer (CEO), the Chair of the Local Governing Body or a Director of the Trust, should be addressed to Chair of the Board of Directors via the trust office.
 Please mark them as Private and Confidential.

-For ease of use, a template complaint form is included at the end of this procedure.
+For ease of use, a template complaint form is included at the end of this policy.
 If you require help in completing the form, please contact the school office.
-You can also ask third party organizations like the Citizens Advice to help you.
+You can also ask a third-party organisation for example like the Citizens Advice to help you.